FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/configuration.md

     enable_prepare_with_txsHash=false
 ```

-### RPBFT consensus configurations
+### rPBFT consensus configurations

-FISCO BCOS v2.3.0 introduces the RPBFT consensus algorithm.
-In order to ensure the load balance of the network traffic of the RPBFT algorithm, the tree broadcast policy of the Prepare packet is introduced, Corresponding fault tolerance scheme.
+FISCO BCOS v2.3.0 introduces the rPBFT consensus algorithm.
+In order to ensure the load balance of the network traffic of the rPBFT algorithm, the tree broadcast policy of the Prepare packet is introduced, Corresponding fault tolerance scheme.

 - `[consensus].broadcast_prepare_by_tree`: Enable/disable switch for Prepare tree broadcast policy.
 Set to `true` to enable the tree broadcast policy for Prepare packets.
 Set to` false` to disable the tree broadcast policy for Prepare packets.
 Default is `true`.